-Last Update: 6/5/15 (Transmittal I-3-114)
+Last Update: 6/10/19 (Transmittal I-3-166)

 a significant question of law or policy is presented; or

-2. Analyst Recommends Fully Favorable Decision
+B. Analyst Recommends Fully Favorable Decision

-3. Recommendation to Deny Request for Appearance
+C. Recommendation to Deny Request for Appearance

-If the record is complete and there is no question of law or policy on which oral argument would be beneficial to the Appeals Council in reaching a proper decision, the analyst will draft a letter notifying the claimant and representative that the Council denies the request.
+If, after receiving a request for an appearance, the record is complete and there is no question of law or policy on which oral argument would be beneficial to the AC in issuing a decision, the analyst will draft a letter notifying the claimant and any representative that the AC denied the request for appearance to present oral argument.
 The letter will explain the basis for the action and furnish an opportunity to present arguments in writing.

 b.
 Claimant or Representative Submits Written Statement and/or Additional Evidence: Less than Fully Favorable Decision Recommended